aceres/cas-fee-project2-af/README.md

 Screenshots of our current web application (Desktop and mobile version).
 Flow for the login process (pdf).

+Hints for efforts:
+* Blank Slates (Adding new recipes, adding new favorite)
+* UX Tests were executed by several users (see the folder: `/doc/testing/usability/test-cases.pdf`)

 :open_file_folder: `/doc/wireframes/..`

 Wireframes (Mockups) for our web application and the Manduare Style Guide.